alpqr/qt5-cinematic-experience/README.md

 the upcoming, proof-of-concept Direct3D 12 backend of Qt Quick.

 The only real change is the addition of pre-compiled HLSL shaders.
-This way the same application bulild works both with OpenGL and when requesting D3D12 via setting the QT_QUICK_BACKEND environment variable to d3d12.
+This way the same application build works both with OpenGL and when requesting D3D12 via setting the QT_QUICK_BACKEND environment variable to d3d12.